flljy940/tp/docs/UserGuide.md

 ### Filtering students by lesson date : `filter-date`

-Filters and shows a list of all students whose next lesson date matches the specified date.
+Filters and shows a list of students with the specified lesson date.

 Format: `filter-date DATE`